 What You Shouldn’t Do Next To An Emergency Vehicle

-Lastly, you should never pass an emergency vehicle that is flashing its lights.
+Lastly, you should never pass an emergency vehicle flashing its lights.
 This is because there may be people on the road or debris which can cause additional damage.
 Only pass the vehicle if emergency personnel explicitly allow you to.

 What Do You Do If Stopping Isn’t Possible?